-Of all of the over the counter anxiety medications and treatments that we tried with Jet, our favorite was the Grizzly Organic Hemp Hip and Joint Health Mini Pellets for Dogs.
+Of all of the over-the-counter anxiety medications and treatments that we tried with Jet, our favorite was the Grizzly Organic Hemp Hip and Joint Health Liquid Supplement.

-We liked this supplement best not only because it had the best effect over anxiety symptoms, but it also provided pain relief for Jet’s arthritis and hip dysplasia.
+We liked this supplement best not only because it had the best effect on anxiety symptoms but also provided pain relief for Jet’s arthritis and hip dysplasia.
 The pain relief wasn’t such that we could eliminate pain control medications, but it certainly reduced our reliance on them.

-Whether your dog is experiencing existing joint concerns or whether they still have healthy joints, we still recommend giving Grizzly Organic Hemp Hip and Joint Health Mini Pellets for Dogs a try if your dog is fighting against anxiety symptoms.
-If you prefer, you can opt for the oil version of this treatment too (although the oil is recommended only for anxiety), but of the two, we found the mini pellets to be much easier to feed since we could be certain that the correct dosage had been swallowed.
+Whether your dog is experiencing existing joint concerns or still has healthy joints, we still recommend giving Grizzly Organic Hemp Hip and Joint Health Liquid Supplement for Dogs a try if your dog is fighting against anxiety symptoms.
+If you prefer, you can opt for the oil version of this treatment, too (although the oil is recommended only for anxiety).
+Still, of the two, we found the mini pellets to be much easier to feed since we could be certain that the correct dosage had been swallowed.